-Mickey Madsen have a strong technical background with both a MSc.EE and PhD in power electronics and several scientific publications and patents.
+Mickey Madsen has a strong technical background with both a MSc.EE and PhD in power electronics and several scientific publications and patents.
 He has received several awards, among them Semikron Innovation Award from the European Center for Power Electronics and PhD of the year award from the Technical University of Denmark.
 Mr Madsen is the CEO and founder of Nordic Power Converters, which is based on his technical breakthrough in power converters offering highly miniaturized LED drivers with increased reliability and extended lifetime.
 As CEO he is involved in all aspects of the business, but with a high focus on pushing the technology further, strategic partnerships, product roadmap and intellectual property.

 Miniaturization of LED Drivers